 This unit will be assessed through the demonstration of performance.
-Learners should provide:
+You should provide:

-A video of the continuous performance of a duration of 20 minutes.
-A plan and evaluation of your performance.
-The evaluation should include:

-- The rationale for the pieces chosen, including the technical skills to be demonstrated and the theme. - A description of the preparation/rehearsal for the performance. . - Identification of own technical strengths and areas for development with reference to specific elements of the performance. - A plan and evaluation of the performance itself.
+- A video of the continuous live performance, lasting 20 minutes - A plan and evaluation of your performance.
+This should include: - The rationale for the pieces chosen, including the technical skills to be demonstrated and the theme - A description of the preparation/rehearsal for the performance - Identification of own technical strengths and areas for development with reference to specific elements of the performance - An evaluation of the performance itself